RA and Menopause

 In women with RA, changes that occur with menopause can lead to a pronounced increase in the risk for cardiovascular disease, a risk that is already increased due to chronic inflammation associated with RA.1

-Counteracting the increased risk that comes with menopause
+Counteracting the increased risk

 There are a number of things that you can do to counteract the increased health risks that come with menopause.
 The first is to make sure that you are treating and controlling your RA optimally.
 Working closely with your doctor to find the right treatments at all stages of RA can help you prevent joint damage and other related health problems.
 There are more treatment options for RA now than ever before and many available treatments can minimize and, in some cases, prevent damage and help you to maintain optimal functioning.